-If you commit a federal crime in the San Fernando Valley, the case will be sent to the Central District in downtown Los Angeles.
-I've been handling federal criminal cases there now for 26 years and I have a lot of experience in dealing with the Central District, even though I do travel on federal crimes all over the country.
-Most of my cases are obviously in my own backyard here in downtown Los Angeles.
+If you commit a federal crime, the case will be sent to the Central District in downtown Los Angeles.
+I've been handling federal criminal cases there now for 26 years, and I have a lot of experience dealing with the Central District, even though I travel on federal crimes all over the country.
+Most of my cases are obviously in my backyard in downtown Los Angeles.

-I'm familiar with the federal judges and federal prosecutors that handle these type of cases and obviously the system as far as going in and attempting to get bail for my clients and bail in a federal case is a little bit different than bail in a state case.
+I'm familiar with the federal judges and federal prosecutors that handle these cases.
+The system as far as going in and attempting to get bail for my clients and bail in a federal lawsuit is slightly different from bail in a state case.

 Getting Out of Custody on a Federal Criminal Case

-Other forms of a person getting out of custody on a federal case in the San Fernando Valley have to do with property bonds.
-For example, somebody could pledge the equity in their property and if the defendant doesn't show up, the government can obviously seize that property and get the money out of it in order to satisfy the bond.
+Other forms of a person getting out of custody on a federal case have to do with property bonds.
+For example, somebody could pledge the equity in their property, and if the defendant doesn't show up, the government can seize that property and get the money out of it to satisfy the bond.
 It's not state where you use a bail bond agent, and a specific bail is set and then the bail bondsman posts it, and somebody pays a certain percentage to the bond company to remain out of custody, and that's, of course, backed up with an insurance company.

 Federal court is different as it relates to bail and pretrial release.
 So, you'll want an attorney who's familiar with that because you're going to want to get out of custody while the case is pending, if at all possible.
-Usually, when you can't get out of custody, at least that I've seen in federal cases, it will have to deal with you being either flight risk or a danger to the community, or if you're facing a mandatory minimum, like a ten year mandatory minimum in a drug case, for example.
+Usually, when you can't get out of custody, at least that I've seen in federal cases, it will have to deal with you being either a flight risk or a danger to the community, or if you're facing a mandatory minimum, like a ten year mandatory minimum in a drug case, for example.

 Federal Sentencing Guidelines